Postdoctoral Research Regulations

 Entry into Force

-This regulation enters into force on the date of its approval by CES’ Scientific Board.
+These regulations enter into force on the date of its approval by CES’ Scientific Board.

 October 23rd, 2019